 We'll meet again . . .
 Rationing, identity cards, gas masks, and gray bread — welcome to wartime Britain.
 Having jumped three hundred years’ into the future, horseless powered vehicles are a shock for Hugh, but that’s nothing compared to what’s in store for Megan when she runs into her great grandmother as a nineteen-year-old girl, with a soldier on her arm whose face causes Megan’s jaw to drop.
 It’s a surprise that can mean only one thing . . . a twisted timeline.
 History is written, Hitler lost the war, but when she encounters a Nazi spy planning to kidnap two former German atomic

 scientists before they can ship out to Los Alamos, Megan begins to doubt what she knows to be established historical fact.
 Can the timeline be unraveled?
-And if so, what are the consequences for Megan and Hugh?
+And what are the consequences for Megan and Hugh?